Dizzy611/In_GME/README.md

 Sega Genesis YM2612 emulator copyright (C) 2002 Stephane Dallongeville, released under the LGPL.

+zlib Copyright (C) 1995-2013 Jean-loup Gailly and Mark Adler

 Changelog:
+ - Changes from v0.10.2 to v0.10.3
+   - zlib is now included to facilitate loading VGZ files, which is done via a temporary file.
  - Changes from v0.10.1 to v0.10.2
    - About box tested and tweaked, config box implemented in resource but not in code. resource.h pruned of redefined constants,